-In order to start service with an Oklahoma City property management company, you must first enter into the property management agreement.
+In order to start service with property management OKC company, you must first enter into the property management agreement.
 But be careful, entering into such an agreement can be the start of an absolutely terrible experience if you don’t know what to look for.

 You only get one shot initially at a contract.
 Be careful that there aren’t terms in the agreement that stacked heavily in favor of the management company, which can later cause you grief.